citusdata/citus_docs/dist_tables/dml.rst

     ON CONFLICT (day, page_id) DO UPDATE SET view_count = daily_page_views.view_count + EXCLUDED.view_count;

-These are the basics of using insert into select on a single node database.
+These are the basics of using INSERT INTO SELECT on a single node database.
 Using it effectively in Citus for real-time analytics requires more understanding of Citus' distributed query execution.
-Citus implements insert into select by pushing down the select query to each shard.
+Citus implements INSERT INTO SELECT by pushing down the select query to each shard.
 When the destination table for inserted values is distributed by an analogous column as the table being selected then the inserting and selecting can be "co-located" together on each shard.
 This minimizes network traffic between nodes and allows highly parallel execution.

 For fast execution ensure that:

 - The tables queried and inserted are distributed on analogous columns
 - The select query includes the distribution column
-- The insert statement includes the distribution column value
+- The insert statement includes the distribution column
 - GROUP BY includes the distribution column

 The example query shown above will work well if :code:`page_views` and :code:`daily_page_views` are distributed by :code:`page_id` column.
 Distributing our data by page allows rollup to scale linearly with the number of cores.